mabiesen/CodWritingGuide-Universal/CommentingGuide.md

 * Hongkiat - http://www.hongkiat.com/blog/source-code-comment-styling-tips/
 * Golang Blog - https://blog.golang.org/godoc-documenting-go-code

+Comment on imported packages:
+* how the package is used in the code.

 Comment in-line for difficult to understand or broken code:
 * State how code is meant to work